storj/docs/app/dcs/third-party-tools/ix-systems-truenas/page.md

 To integrate TrueNAS with Storj, you will need:

-- A Storj account&#x20;
+- A Storj account

-- A TrueNAS storage device connected to your network.&#x20;
+- A TrueNAS storage device connected to your network.

 For more information about the iX Storj integration, see the [press release](https://www.truenas.com/blog/ix-and-storj-deliver-globally-distributed-storage-to-truenas/).